Chihuly Garden and Glass is located at the base of the Space Needle at the Seattle Center

 1. See the 20-foot sculpture in the Sealife Room.

-The Sealife Room is a towering 20-foot sculpture with a tangle of clams, jellyfish and reeds, climbing their way to the ceiling.
+The Sealife Room has a towering 20-foot sculpture with a tangle of clams, jellyfish and reeds, climbing their way to the ceiling.

 2. Be dazzled by the colorful Ikebana and Float Boats